 - For years, Facilities Planning has supported construction and design solicitations and contracting activities for Campus Let projects.
 This exceptionally lengthy process is daunted by numerous laws and regulations governed by numerous State and federal agencies.
 Staffed with the knowledge and expertise to administer this program at the campus level, our campus receives additional funding to accommodate a construction and design work load through both contract administration and project management.
-The current value of Campus Let contracting functions over the past year is \$9,325,664. - Facilities Planning continues working with SUCF to establish yearly projects to fit within an established spending cap for both SUCF lead projects and Campus Let projects. - Major Capital Plan design starts for 2018-2019 included the following projects: - Houghton Hall Rehabilitation Phase III Animal Colony - Lanford Rehabilitation Project - Dods Hall and McEwen Hall Roof Replacement - Dods Hall Gymnasium Accoustical Project - Major Residential design starts or ongoing for 2018-2019 included the following projects: - Alumni Hall Roof Replacement - Various design/construction activities were progressed and/or completed during the past fiscal year.
+The current value of Campus Let contracting functions over the past year is \$7,162,949. - Facilities Planning continues working with SUCF to establish yearly projects to fit within an established spending cap for both SUCF lead projects and Campus Let projects. - Major Capital Plan design starts for 2019-2020 included the following projects: - Houghton Hall Rehabilitation Phase IV Math Fit-out - Maytum / Reed / McEwen Plaza Rehabilitation - Dods Hall and McEwen Hall Roof Replacement - Fredonia Emergaency Lockdown Door Hardware - Major Residential design starts or ongoing for 2019-2020 included the following projects:

+Alumni Hall Roof Replacement

+- Various design/construction activities were progressed and/or completed during the past fiscal year.
 Close coordination was maintained with the Construction Fund and DASNY, as well as the campus to ensure regulatory requirements were met and that all construction activities have been designed to meet the needs of the campus constituents.
-Projects progressed and/or completed include: - AHU and Controls Upgrade Phase V (Mason Hall) Summer 2019 phase (south sector) - Construction Phase completed.
-Summer 2020 phase for north sector will begin with preiliminary work in early January 2020. - Marvel Theater and Mason Hall Annex Roof Replacement Construction Phase completed. - Steele Hall Ice Rink Refrigeration Upgrade Construction Phase completed. - McEwen Hall TV Teaching Studio Lighting Rehabilitation Construction Phase completed.

-- Dods Hall Gymnasium Bleacher Replacement Construction Phase completed. - Houghton Hall Phase I Demolition/Abatemant and Exterior Envelope Project Construction Phase completed. - McGinnies Hall Roof Replacement Construction Phase completed. - Houghton Hall Rehabilitation Phase II Fit-out Project In Construction Phase. - Replace Windows Rockefeller Arts Center In Construction Phase. - Reed Library Exterior Rehabilitation In Bidding Phase. - Maytum/Reed/McEwen Plaza Rehabilitation In Design Phase. - Facilities Planning along with Facilities Services, Finance and Administration and the Construction Fund are in the process of continuing to refine the Campus Five-Year Capital Plan to fit within yearly spending caps and to establish funding requirements for major capital projects.
+Projects progressed and/or completed include: - AHU and Controls Upgrade Phase V (Mason Hall) Summer 2020 phase II (south sector) Construction Phase Completed. - Houghton Hall Rehabilitation Phase II Fit-out Project In Construction Phase - Replace Windows Rockefeller Arts Center Construction Phase Completed - Reed Library Exterior Rehabilitation In Construction Phase - Maytum/Reed/McEwen Plaza Rehabilitation In Design Phase - Facilities Planning along with Facilities Services, Finance and Administration and the Construction Fund are in the process of continuing to refine the Campus Five-Year Capital Plan to fit within yearly spending caps and to establish funding requirements for major capital projects.
 The Capital Plan is a multi-year plan which allows the University to identify and propose programs to address the ongoing critical maintenance priorities of the campus.
 The objective of the Capital Plan is to protect, preserve, modify and maintain the campus' environment, facilities and supporting infrastructure.
-In addition, the plan identifies several Special Project Initiatives such as the Houghton Hall Rehabilitation Phase III, and the Building Towards Student Success Corridor with a one-stop shop facilitiy to be located in Jewett Hall and a Learning Center to be located in Reed Library.
-This new plan has identified approximately \$55 million of critical maintenance projects and adaptation projects. - Facilities Planning continues to refine its requirements for building permits, tent structure permits, certificate of compliance and inspections during construction.
-During this fiscal year, Facilities Planning issued 15 building permits, and nine tent permits.
+In addition, the plan identifies several Special Project Initiatives such as the Houghton Hall Rehabilitation Phase IV and Reed Library Exterior Rehab.
+This new plan has identified approximately \$54.4 million of critical maintenance projects and adaptation projects. - Facilities Planning continues to refine its requirements for building permits, tent structure permits, certificate of compliance and inspections during construction.
+During this fiscal year Facilities Planning issued 10 building permits, and 6 tent permits.

 A Summary of Current Capital Construction Projects is included which provides a breakdown of projects by Academic/Administrative Buildings, Residential Rehabilitation, and Other Site/Infrastructure.
 An accompanying chart illustrating the percentage of each category to the overall capital construction cost is included as well.
-Also provided is statistical data of contracting activities during this past fiscal year of 2018-2019, Campus Let Design and Construction Projects Report, and related charts illustrating unit support and volume/value for campus-administered contracting activities.
+Also provided is statistical data of contracting activities during this past fiscal year of 2019-2020, Campus Let Design and Construction Projects Report, and related charts illustrating unit support and volume/value for campus-administered contracting activities.